chrisburnell/chrisburnell.com/_posts/2015-03-12-theming-pinboard.md

 date: 2015-03-12 10:00:00

 title: Theming Pinboard
-introduction: I recently decided I would embark on the task of theming Pinboard.
+lede: I recently decided I would embark on the task of theming Pinboard.
 Here’s how I did it.
 tags:
 - css
 - tutorials